 “Advancing Responsible State Behaviour in Cyberspace in the Context of International Security” (document A/C.1/73/L.37) (adopted by 139 in favour to 11 against, with 18 abstentions).
 By this text, the Assembly would request the Secretary-General, with the assistance of a group of governmental experts to be established in 2019, to continue to study possible cooperative measures to address existing and potential threats in the sphere of information security, including norms, rules and principles of responsible behaviour of States.

 “Developments in the field of information and telecommunications in the context of international security” (document A/C.1/73/L.27.Rev.1) (adopted by a vote of 109 in favour to 45 against, with 16 abstentions).
-By the text, the Assembly would decide to convene in 2019 an open-ended working group acting on a consensus basis to further develop the rules, norms and principles of responsible behaviour of States.
+By the text, the Assembly welcomes the set of international rules, norms and principles of responsible behavior of states, as well as would decide to convene in 2019 an open-ended working group acting on a consensus basis to further develop the rules, norms and principles of responsible behaviour of States.

 4.3 The United Nations General Assembly Resolution of 27 December 2019: Countering the use of information and communications technologies for criminal purposes (Third Committee).
 The Assembly decided to establish an open-ended ad hoc intergovernmental committee of experts, representing all regions, to elaborate a comprehensive international convention on countering the use of information and communications technologies for criminal purposes.
 In so doing, the Assembly would take into full consideration the existing global instruments and efforts to combat the use of information and communications technologies for criminal purposes — including, in particular, the work of the open-ended intergovernmental expert group to conduct a comprehensive study on cybercrime.
 By a recorded vote of 79 in favour to 60 against, with 30 abstentions, the Assembly adopted the resolution.

-4.4 Within the UNGA First Committee, a Group of Governmental Experts on Advancing Responsible State behavior in cyberspace in the context of international security (GGE) continues to study the threats posed by the use of ICTs in the context of international security and how these threats should be addressed.
+4.4 Within the UNGA First Committee, a Group of Governmental Experts on Developments in the Field of Information and Telecommunications in the Context of International Security (GGE) continues to study the threats posed by the use of ICTs in the context of international security and how these threats should be addressed.

 5. Some examples of statements and calls by Heads of State and Senior Ministers